RNAcentral/litscan-summarization/README.md

 For the above ID, the end-to-end processing time from submission to summary being saved in the database is ~2 minutes, and the cost is about $0.008.
 The summary produced looks like this:

     Bta-mir-16a is a miRNA that has been studied in various contexts.
 It has been quantified in oxidized RNA solutions and used as an internal control to normalize the read counts of other miRNAs [PMC9866016].
 It has also been found to be significantly up-regulated in the summer in comparison to Sahiwal [PMC9686552].
 Bta-mir-16a is one of five miRNAs related to bovine mastitis inflammation and targets four differentially expressed genes [PMC8511192].
 In B cell chronic lymphocytic leukemia, the expression of bta-mir-16a is down-regulated, but it was found to be the most stable miRNA in B cells among all 22 cattle, both BLV-infected and BLV-uninfected cattle [PMC8432782].
 Bta-mir-16a was also one of the most abundant miRNAs identified among 510 mature miRNAs, with bta-miR-21-5p being the most highly expressed [PMC6600136].
 In addition, bta-mir-16a was found to be significantly upregulated in mastitis-affected dairy cows compared with healthy cows [PMC6107498].
 Finally, bta-mir-16a was differentially regulated by SFO and had high intra-modular connectivity suggesting involvement in regulating traits that were significantly correlated with the turquoise module in SFO treatment [PMC6164576].

+## Troubleshooting

+### I see warnings about numba

+This is to do with the implementation of UMAP used in the topic modelling being based on an older version of numba in which there are some deprecated features.
+It will still work, and at some point the package will be updated and they'll go away.

+### I get an error about duplicate keys in litscan_consumer
+This happens because the network in docker changes between runs.
+One way to fix it is to delete the volume associated with the containers, but this will also nuke your summaries if you've already made some.

+Better is to do the following:

+1. `docker compose -f docker-compose-mac.yml up database` to bring the database up
+2. `psql postgres://litscan_user:any_pass@localhost:8082/litscan_db` to connect to the database
+3. `TRUNCATE TABLE litscan_consumer` to clear out the table and start again